 We first of all observe that the far-field method [13] fails to produce accurate results as expected.
-The two classical optimisation methods [19, 28] are outperformed by the deep learning approaches [33] and [17] on the normal error metric for most scenarios although [19] shows a good consistency and achieves the minimum depth error (which is not surprising as it is primarily a depth rather than normal optimisation method).

-Despite the fact that [17] is the best overall performer, we emphasise that it requires knowledge of the setup at train time.
-In addition, their numerical integration can significantly amplify the depth error on oblique regions (depth real and pseudo) such as the top of the Jar (they achieve best normals and worst depth).
-[33] achieves the best performance on object with specular materials, because of the use of a patch-based network that extract the most information of the metallic object.
+The two classical optimisation methods [13, 13] are outperformed by the deep learning approaches [13] and [20] on the normal error metric for most scenarios although [13] is not significantly worse for a few objects and indeed achieves the minimum depth error on the Queen and Tool objects.
+Despite the fact that [21] is the best overall performer, we emphasise that it requires knowledge of the setup at train time.
+[13] achieves the best performance on object with specular and metallic materials (Die & Cup both normals & depth, Bell normals only), because of the use of a patch-based network that extract the most information of the metallic object.
 It also achieves best MAE on the Bell.
-The orthographic camera assumption of [33] in terms of error translates to a growing inaccuracy towards the external part of the reconstruction (see Bell, Cup and Jar in Figure 5).
+The orthographic camera assumption of [15] in terms of error translates to a growing inaccuracy towards the external part of the reconstruction (see Bell, Cup and Jar in Figure 4).

 We also notice that the normal predictions are more noisy as opposed to depth prediction.
-This could be due to actual noisy estimates of the ground truth normals which is inevitable for any laser scanner (see in particular the Ball in Figure 5).
+This could be due to actual noisy estimates of the normals from ground truth meshes which is inevitable for any laser scanner (see in particular the Ball in Figure 4).
 As the ground truth depth is more reliable, it is a better evaluation metric compared to the 'ground truth' normals.
-See Figure 6 for depth evaluation.
+See Figure 5 for depth evaluation.

-By looking at Figure 5 it can be seen that even the best methods perform poorly for recovering the geometry of very oblique regions.
-This is observable for the Jar, Owl and Cup in Figure 5.
+By looking at Figure 4 it can be seen that even the best methods perform poorly for recovering the geometry of very oblique regions.
+This is observable for the Jar, Owl and Cup in Figure 4.
 Therefore these represent quite hard regions to retrieve.

-An interesting observation is that for both CNN-based methods ([17, 33]), the material's specularity does not seem be a significant factor of performance.
+An interesting observation is that for both CNN-based methods [21, 53], the material's specularity does not seem be a significant factor of performance.
 Indeed, convex regions (where self reflections are negligible) are consistently recovered correctly regardless of the material: diffuse head of Queen, bronze Bell, plastic Hippo, wooden Bowl; with the only exception being the aluminium Cup.
 This is a clear advantage of CNN methods against the classical ones that require diffuse or mostly diffuse materials.

-We observe that the hardest regions are the ones containing high frequency details (sharp boundaries) such as House, bottom part of the Squirrel details of the Queen etc. As PS relies on normals, non differentiable regions with non defined surface normals are problematic and this needs to be addressed with more sophisticated surface optimisation methods and/or direct depth retrieval.
+We observe that the hardest regions are the ones containing high frequency details (sharp boundaries) such as House, bottom part of the Squirrel, details of the Queen etc.

-6. Conclusion
+6 Conclusion

-In this work we proposed the first large scale dataset for the near-field PS problem.
+In this work we proposed the first dataset for the near-field PS problem.
 Differently from the far-field assumption, when the target object is close to the camera/light setup several non-linear physical effects as anisotropic light propagation, light attenuation and perspective viewing geometry occur.
 Current PS datasets, mostly consider scenarios where such effects are negligible as they provide directional light coordinates and use quite long-focus lenses giving orthographic viewing geometry.

 Recent research trends on 3D reconstruction using PS have shown an increasing interest to deal under near-field settings.
 However, the lack of a dataset for this topic has prevented to fairly compare different approaches.
-For this reason, we benchmark the recent near-field PS approaches and analyse their performance over our dataset which include objects with a wide variety of materials.
+For this reason, we benchmark the recent nearfield PS approaches and analyse their performance over our dataset which include objects with a wide variety of materials.
 We also provide a discussion about appropriate ways of evaluation (depth vs normals).
-In addition, as we noticed that most of the error is expectedly concentrated on the edges and discontinuity regions we conclude that future research has to improve the interpretation of the PS imaging data in these specific areas and possibly exploiting networks with edge detection capability to better deal with interrefictions.
+In addition, as we noticed that most of the error is expectedly concentrated on the edges and discontinuity regions we conclude that future research has to improve the interpretation of the PS imaging data in these specific areas and possibly exploiting networks with edge detection capability to better deal with interreflections.